 When it comes to books, though, how do you know what quality of feng shui energy they create in your bedroom?
 Let's look at several factors.

 Do you love all the books in your small bedroom library?
 Are these books about love, relaxation, healing, sexuality--all proper energies for the bedroom?
 Or is it a general library with a collection of various books--from how to get out of debt to fat-losing diets?

 Feng shui-wise, it is important to note the energy messages you receive from the books in your bedroom.
 Are the titles that you look at before you go to sleep and when you wake up in the morning sending you good feng shui energy?

-The other feng shui concern with books in the bedroom are the possibly sharp energy - Sha Chi - pointing at you when you sleep.
+The other feng shui concern with books in the bedroom is the possibly sharp energy--Sha Chi--pointing at you when you sleep.
 Such energy can be created by hardcover books arranged in a way that sends the so-called poison arrows at you.
 This is why, for good feng shui, it is generally recommended to have a library of books in closed bookshelves.
 Or simply to be mindful of their arrangement.

 As everything around you carries a certain quality of feng shui energy, every item in your bedroom subconsciously influences you when you are most vulnerable--during sleep.
 So with books, as well as with every other item you bring into your bedroom, there is a potential for either good or bad feng shui energy.

 It is up to you to decide--and create!--the quality of energy you want to have close to you.